Starting a Community:

 Here’s a Radical Idea: People can work together to take care of each other!

 Okay, maybe it’s not that radical, but how do we do that in a world so geared towards the opposite?
 This is a central question intentional communities are trying to answer.

-Since 1972, Communities magazine, published by the Fellowship for Intentional Community, has been collecting and disseminating the lessons learned, and now we’re distilling them into a new 4 volume book series, Wisdom of Communities:
+Since 1972, Communities magazine, published by the Foundation for Intentional Community, has been collecting and disseminating the lessons learned, and now we’re distilling them into a new 4 volume book series, Wisdom of Communities.